-Professor Heredia has published two books, De la recta a las cajas chinas: la poesía de José Kozer and La representación del haitiano en las letras dominicanas.
-She has also published articles on national identity, memory and religion as counter-colonial practice in scholarly journals.
-Her research interests include cultural representation and the African diaspora in the Americas.
+Professor Heredia’s teaching and research interests include Latin American and Caribbean literary and cultural production, Caribbean intellectual history, Haitian visual arts and literature, the Haitian Revolution, comparative postcolonial studies in light of ancestral communities in Latin America, and the African Diaspora.
+She has authored two books, De la recta a las cajas chinas: la poesía de José Kozer and La representación del haitiano en las letras dominicanas.
+She has also published articles on memory and spirituality as counter-colonial practice in scholarly journals.

 She directed SATA Mexico 2004, which focused on service-learning, at the University of the Americas in Puebla, Mexico (UDLA).

 Praise for Professor Heredia in Student Evaluations